noahgibbs/ansible-codefolio/README.md

 # Ansible-Codefolio

-Attempted deployment/provisioning script for Codefol.io, forked from EmailThis/ansible-rails
+Deployment/provisioning script for Codefol.io, forked from EmailThis/ansible-rails

 ---

 ## Config to Validate Manually
 * Certbot (for Let's encrypt SSL certificates)
+* UFW (block all but a few ports?
+Block port 3000?)

 ## How To